-, and the second Contribution to SIR system Long-term risk of tipping Critical attribute 1990 2020 With current support With no support Water availability for the environment POOR ••• ок MEDIUM HIGH Water availability for agriculture BOOO EXCELLENT POOR VERY HIGH VERY HIGH
+Critical attribute Contribution to SIR 1990 system 2020 Long-term risk of tipp With current support Water availability for the environment POOR ок НІСН Water availability for agriculture COULT EXCELLENT POOR VERY HIGH VERY HIGH

 Most of the Goulburn Broken Catchment's water flows through the SIR.
-The Catchment generates 11 per cent of Murray-Darling Basin water (CSIRO, 2008).
+The Catchment generates 11 per cent of Murray-Darling Basin water.

-Extended dry sequences linked to climate change are reducing storage inflows (DELWP, 2021a), while water demand has escalated to meet environmental requirements and the world's increasing food demands (Fakhrul Islam & Karim, 2020).
-Water is also being transferred out of the SIR (DELWP, 2021b) to other parts of the system as Murray-Darling Basin water users and communities adjust to a different water future.
+Extended dry sequences linked to climate change are reducing storage inflows, while water demand has escalated to meet environmental requirements and the world's increasing food demands.
+Water is also being transferred out of the SIR to other parts of the system as Murray-Darling Basin water users and communities adjust to a different water future.
 Inter-valley transfers of water to help meet downstream demand, such as from the Goulburn to the Victorian, New South Wales or South Australian Murray systems, have caused high unseasonal flows, impacting on streambank stability along the River Murray and lower Goulburn River.
-(Horne, et al., 2020).